University of Pittsburgh at Johnstown

 - A student is permitted to have only one ESA on campus.

-- In the event that a roommate (or suite/lodge mate) does not agree to having an ESA in his/her room, the owner of the ESA will be reassigned to a different location.
-If the owner of the ESA cannot be placed with another roommate, he/she may be held responsible to pay the private room fee.
+- In the event that a roommate (or suite/lodge mate) does not agree to having an ESA in his/her room, the roommate will be given a new housing assignment.

 - Owner is responsible for the care and supervision of the ESA and is required to maintain control of the animal at all times.